johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/CS472-Spring2023.md

  * develop a software project using professional tools.
  * guarantee the reliability of a software solution by means of fully automatic tests and contracts.
  * deliver maintainable software based on a good object-oriented design.
- * drawing up and adjusting a plan based on realistic estimates.
+ * Use the GitHub which is a very powerful agile platform.
  * learn the skills required to develop software in a team.

 Content